 Model wedding cake made in 2000 by David O'Grady for inclusion in the inaugural Melbourne exhibition at Melbourne Museum.
 It is an exact replica of the cake used in the Neighbours TV series in 1987 during the episodes involving the wedding of Scott Robinson and Charlene Mitchell.

 This replica was produced to be displayed in the refrigerator of the original Robinson Kitchen Set, which was part of the Melbourne Suburban Life display in the Melbourne Exhibition at Melbourne Museum, Museum Victoria (2000-2007).
 It is believed that the bride and groom model are those used on the original cake.

-The model consists of three cake tiers, constructed of an unknown synthetic material, with the two top tiers sitting on four plastic cake columns.
+The model consists of three square cake tiers, constructed of an unknown synthetic material, with the two top tiers sitting on four plastic cake columns.
 Each tier sits on a foil-covered board, and is decorated with an band of apricot ribbon tied in a bow (to match the bride's dress) and a posey of fabric flowers.
 On the top of the cake are cartoon-style figures of a bride and groom sitting on a bench kissing.

 In the 7 years that the exhibition was running, the wedding cake (and the Robinson Kitchen Set) received much publicity, especially through publications and internet sites for Neighbours devotees and younger travellers and backpackers heading to Melbourne.
 The interest level amongst visitors to Melbourne was so high, that the Museum was included as a drop off point for the many thousands of participants in the daily Neighbours bus tours.
 The book `Neighbours: 20 Years of Ramsay Street' includes a chapter about European Neighbours devotees visiting the Museum, and refers to the Robinson Kitchen refrigerator containing the wedding cake as their `two door shrine'.